Common use cases for config modifiers

 Different sites expect different things.
 You can hardcode fields and values so that your connection always gets the required data.
 For example, you expect a certain document ID type or sending facility code in every message.

 Sometimes a site is inconsistent with their own message formatting.
-It's possible that a site populates a value in one field in some messages but leaves it blank or populate a different field for other messages.
-This can happen if your connection handles IDs and codes differently based on visit type or order type.
+A site might populate a value in one field in some messages but leave it blank or populate a different field for other messages.
+This can happen if your connection handles IDs and codes differently based on the visit or order type.

-Review examples from our how-to docs to solve for common use cases:
+Review examples from our how-to docs to solve for other common use cases:

 Check if a value exists in the initial payload.
 If so, set a constant value; if not, set a different constant value.